-Figure 4.6.2 - About Window, Version example
+Figure 4.6.2 - Version Info Window

 The Version tab allows for the user to quickly locate all of the versions of code running on the system.
 This includes the application, ROM (main running code), RIOM, and module version.

 4.6.3 Troubleshoot